 Skilled Race Discrimination Attorneys in Beverly Hills & Rancho Cucamonga CA

-At Mehtani Law Offices, our Beverly Hills employment lawyers know that it is illegal to discriminate against another person in the California workplace — whether they are applying for a job, or are current employees — unfavorably because of their race or personal characteristics associated with race.
+At Mehtani Law Offices, P.C., our Beverly Hills employment lawyers know that it is illegal to discriminate against another person in the California workplace — whether they are applying for a job, or are current employees — unfavorably because of their race or personal characteristics associated with race.

 California employers are required to comply with the laws that create the highest workplace protection standards, including the Fair Employment and Housing Act (FEHA), which applies to public and private employers, labor organizations, and employment agencies.